Interfacing picosecond and nanosecond quantum light pulses

 \textbf{Acknowledgements}\\

-We thank B. J. Smith, M. Jachura, and A. Widomski for insightful comments and discussions.
-We thank Keysight and AM Technologies for equipment loan.
-The research was funded in parts by the First TEAM (Project No. POIR.04.04.00-00-5E00/18)and HOMING (Project No. POIR.04.04.00-00-5E00/18) programmes of the Foundation for Polish Science, co-financed by the European Union under the European Regional Development, and in part by the National Science Centre of Poland (Project No. 2019/32/Z/ST2/00018, QuantERA project QuICHE). \textbf{Competing Interests}\\
+We thank A. O. C. Davis, M. Jachura, C. Radzewicz, B. J. Smith, N. Treps, and A. Widomski for insightful comments and discussions.
+We thank Keysight and AM Technologies for equipment loans.
+This work was funded in parts by the First TEAM (Project No. POIR.04.04.00-00-5E00/18) and HOMING (Project No. POIR.04.04.00-00-1E2B/16) programmes of the Foundation for Polish Science, co-financed by the European Union under the European Regional Development, and in part by the National Science Centre of Poland (Project No. 2019/32/Z/ST2/00018, QuantERA project QuICHE and Project No. 2019/35/N/ST2/04434). \textbf{Competing Interests}\\

 The authors declare that they have no competing financial interests.

 \textbf{Correspondence}\\

 Correspondence and requests for materials should be addressed to F.S. (e-mail: Filip.Sosnicki@fuw.edu.pl).